 Can I donate my body to science in New Hampshire?

-Yes, donating your body to science can be a great way to facilitate your end-of-life needs and, apart from being a gift to society, can also mean that you do not have any funeral expenses.
-Most of the national organizations that deal with full body donation handle everything from the moment you notify them of the death, including collecting the body, the donation, the free cremation and the return of the cremated remains to the family a few weeks later.
-Many more people are choosing body donation now, and once they have had the cremated remains returned to them at no-cost, they then arrange their own memorial service for the family.
-Check out our Body Donation section.
+Yes, donating your body to science can be a great way to facilitate your end-of-life needs, and apart from being a gift to society, it can also mean that you do not have any funeral expenses.
+Most of the national organizations that deal with whole body donation handle everything from the moment you notify them of the death, including collecting the body, the donation, the free cremation, and the return of the cremated remains to the family a few weeks later.

 How can I transport a loved one either back to, or from, New Hampshire after death?

 If transporting a loved one between states in the United States you have the option of flying the body, or transporting the body by land.
-Certain regulations do apply on moving a body, and it is likely that embalming will be required as well as specific containers to hold the casket.
+Certain regulations do apply on moving a body, and embalming and specific containers to hold the casket will likely be required.
 Shipping a body can be quite expensive, so the other alternative you have is to have the body cremated at the place of death, and then transport back the cremated remains.
-Visit our section on Funeral Shipping to read more.

 If you do regularly travel for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
 This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.